An architect and architectural critic, Alex lectures in both Architectural Humanities and Professional Practice.

-I have taught design studio, architectural humanities and professional practice at a number of schools of architecture.
+I have taught design studio, architectural humanities (history and theory) and professional practice at a number of schools of architecture.
 I currently teach into the BA(Hons) Architecture Architectural Humanities module, the MArch Architectural Humanities and Professional Studies modules and the Part 3 (professional practice) module.

 My research interests, which seek to understand both architectural humanities and the professional practice of architecture as differences of emphasis rather than differences of category, are also central to my teaching ethos.
 I understand that the acquisition by students of key skills and their use in design (studio), the appreciation and applicability of thoughtful precedents (history and theory), an understanding of their place, as prospective architects, amongst other building professionals as well as the public (professional practice) and their place as ethical makers of the built environment (sustainable tectonics), must appear seamless to them.
 This interconnectedness reveals architectural practice to be an holistic collection of disciplines.

 I seek to encourage proactive ‘live’ engagement with students in both humanities and professional practice teaching; emphasising that writing is no more mysterious than drawing and that just as I might sketch into or around students’ work during design tutorials I might also write into or around students’ texts during ‘coursework’ tutorials.
 This approach has proven particularly successful with those who consider themselves ‘reluctant’ writers.